ausuwardi/vimfiles/README.markdown

 VIMFILES
 ========
 This project is a placeholder my personal vim configuration.
-I'm a basic level vim user and I want my configuration is accessible from every computer I have.
-That way, I wouldn't have to spend my time just to reconfigure vim.
+I'm an average level vim user and I want my configuration accessible and synchronized from every computer I use.

 Usage
 -----
-Clone this repository and copy the contents of vim to $HOME/.vim, and vimrc to $HOME/.vimrc
+Clone this repository and link $HOME/.vim to vim and
+$HOME/.vimrc to vimrc